-Lilia Ziamou’s recent solo exhibitions include Gallery 7, Athens, Greece; Elga Wimmer, New York, NY; Tenri Gallery, New York, NY; The Consulate General of Greece in New York, NY; The John Jay College Art Gallery, New York, NY.
-Recent group exhibitions include Sidney Mishkin Gallery, New York, NY; Museum of Arts and Design, New York, NY; The Business Design Centre, London, UK; BHQFU Gallery, New York, NY; Four Walls Gallery, Seoul, South Korea.
+Lilia Ziamou’s solo exhibitions include NYU Kimmel Windows Gallery (2019), The Consulate General of Greece in New York, New York, NY (2017); Gallery 7, Athens, Greece (2016); Elga Wimmer, New York, NY (2013); Tenri Gallery, New York, NY (2011); The Consulate General of Greece in New York, New York, NY (2010); The John Jay College Art Gallery, New York, NY (2009).
+Recent group exhibitions include Shiva Gallery, New York, NY; Paris Koh Fine Arts, New York, NY; Sidney Mishkin Gallery, New York, NY; Museum of Arts and Design, New York, NY; BHQFU Gallery, New York, NY; Four Walls Gallery, Seoul, South Korea.

-She is a graduate of ITP / Tisch School of the Arts / NYU.
+She is a graduate of ITP / Tisch School of the Arts / NYU (2013).
 Born in Greece, raised in Paris, Thessaloniki, and Zurich she now lives and works in New York.

 NOW: NYU Kimmel Windows Gallery, at the corner of LaGuardia Pl and West 3rd, New York, NY, September 23 - November 10, 2019.